 So what was our first step to get this to a more compliant state?
 There are numerous tools available to run automated checks on a site to see where the gaps are in your accessibility accommodation, and this is the approach we took to our initial testing.
 Every audit we ran turned up something different.
 And even after resolving those issues, no automated tool is a replacement for extensive human review on any voice browser, text browser, keyboard, or other alternative browsing platform you can get your hands on.
 There are challenges that an automated review simply won’t find.
 In a review of a number of automated testing tools, Gov.uk found that these options only picked up an average of 71% of the accessibility problems on a given page.

-As a result of these efforts, the site is more broadly accessible, more easily navigable, and ensures that every researcher has greater access to funding opportunities that enable them to collaborate with their international peers as they work towards solutions to our most pressing global scientific challenges.
+As a result of these efforts, the site is more broadly accessible, more easily navigable, and ensures that every user has greater access to healthcare needs.
+The updated site now scores 95/100 on Lighthouse, with improved fonts, tab navigation, and meaningful links.

 What about external code that I use on my site that comes from other vendors, like analytics platforms or social media?